Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/lift/decide.typ

 #decision-matrix(
   properties: (
-    "Ease of Design and Fabrication",
+    (name: "Ease of Design and Fabrication"),
-    "Possible Height",
+    (name: "Possible Height"),
-    "Reliability and Ease of Use",
+    (name: "Reliability and Ease of Use"),
   ),
   ("Pneumatic Lift", 3, 4, 5),
   ("Balance Mechanism", 5, 1, 1),